Mortuary temple of Hatshepsut: Proscription of Hatshepsut by Thutmose III

-Amarna Period to Third Intermediate Period
+Proscription during the Amarna Period

-The temple continued to serve as a site of worship following Thutmose III's death.
+The temple continued to serve as a worship site following Thutmose III's death.
 During the Amarna Period, further erasure of the reliefs was inflicted by order of Akhenaten, albeit the target of this persecution were images of the gods, particularly Amun.
-Early in his reign, Aten, a solar deity, was elevated to the status of supreme god.
-The persecution of other gods did not begin immediately, instead reform proceeded gradually for several years before culminating in prohibition around his ninth regnal year.
-The proscription coincides with the ostracization of Horus.
-These images were restored during the reigns of Tutankhamun, Horemheb, and Ramesses II.
+Early in his reign, Aten, a solar deity, was elevated to the status of a supreme god.
+The persecution of other gods did not begin immediately; instead reform proceeded gradually for several years before culminating in prohibition around his ninth regnal year.
+In addition to Amun, the proscription coincides with the ostracization of other gods like Set and Horus.
+The images of Amun and Horus were restored during the reigns of Tutankhamun, Horemheb, and Ramesses II, who made additions and reinscribed several remaining cartouches of Hatshepsut with those of Thutmose III.

+Third Intermediate Period

 The temple was damaged further by an earthquake in the ninth century BC, during the Third Intermediate Period.
 During this time, between the Twenty-First and Twenty-Fifth Dynasties, the temple was used as a burial ground for priests of the cults of Amun and Montu, as well as for members of the royal family.
+Around this time, a tomb (TT320) in a hidden recess in the cliffs to the south of the temple was carved to contain a cache of forty royal mummies, moved there from the Valley of the Kings by Twenty-first Dynasty priests, most likely to prevent further desecration and looting.
+The mummy of Thutmose III himself was included in the cache.

 Ptolemaic era

 During the reign of Ptolemy III Euergetes, a stone chapel was built on the middle terrace for Asklepios, a god of the Greek pantheon.
-Later under Ptolemy VIII Euergetes, the sanctuary of Amun was significantly altered.
+Later, under Ptolemy VIII Euergetes, the sanctuary of Amun was significantly altered.
 The cult statue chamber was converted into a chapel for Amenhotep, son of Hapu, the Eighteenth Dynasty architect of Amenhotep III, Imhotep, the Third Dynasty vizier of Djoser, and Hygieia, the Greek goddess of hygiene.
 In the barque hall, the two centre niches were filled and the skylight blocked.
 The sanctuary entrance was outfitted with a portico carried by six columns.